Mifeprex (Medical Abortion Pill)

-- A physical exam is given by the healthcare provider about 7-14 days later to ensure the abortion is complete and that there are no immediate complications.
+The FDA requires a physical exam 7-14 days later to confirm complete abortion and ensure that there are no immediate complications.

 Risks and Side Effects